 Occupational Therapy addresses the developmental or functional needs of a child through play in order to achieve functional outcomes.
 Occupational Therapy is a multi-integrative therapy that enables the child to achieve developmental milestones not yet reached or skipped, increasing performance of self-help skills, adaptive behavior, motor control, range of motion, postural development, sensory awareness, i.e. self regulation, improving the child's interaction with the environment in a physical and social level, improving play skills and motor planning skills.Read More

-Physical Therapy enables a child to develop, improve or restore neuromuscular and sensory-motor function, relieve pain or control postural deviations to attain maximum performance.
+Physical Therapy enables a child to develop, improve and restore neuromuscular and sensory-motor function, relieve pain or control postural deviations to attain maximum performance.

-Physical Therapists address issues affecting movement, balance, range- of- motion, muscle strength, functional abilities and use of adaptive and therapeutic equipment, posture, gait and mobility.
-Through exercise, massage , the use of equipment and therapeutic activities they are trained to improve a child's neuromuscular and musculoskeletal system in order to allow the child the opportunity to move within their environment with minimum limitations.
+Physical Therapists address issues affecting movement, balance, range- of- motion, muscle strength, functional movement, endurance, posture, gait and mobility.
+Through exercise, soft tissue mobilization, the use of equipment and therapeutic activities they are trained to improve a child's neuromuscular and musculoskeletal system in order to attain independence.Read More

 What is a

-Speech therapy treats children with speech and /or language disorders.
-It improves communication skills, oral motor skills, the chewing and swallowing of foods, birth defects such as cleft lip or cleft palate, clarity of speech, attention span, cognitive skills, problem solving and memory skills.
-It can treat apraxia, auditory processing disorders, sensory deficits related to speech, oral musculature disorders and pragmatic language problems.
+Speech therapy treats children with speech and language disorders.
+It improves communication skills, oral motor skills, chewing and swallowing of foods, birth defects such as cleft lip or cleft palate, clarity of speech, attention span, cognitive skills, problem solving, memory skills, apraxia, auditory processing disorders, sensory deficits related to speech, oral musculature disorders and pragmatic language problems.